unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 11](Images/Figure11.png)

-As with the employee compensation dataset, we can see that these metrics were experiencing steady, upward growth until the late 2000's, where each both metric experienced a sharp decline (as marked by the red boxes in the figures above).
+As with the employee compensation dataset, we can see that these metrics were generally experiencing steady, upward growth until the late 2000's, where each both metric experienced a sharp decline (as marked by the red boxes in the figures above).
 We can see that both the total employee compensation and the gross number of employees decreased in the late 2000's, likely as a result of the "Great Recession."
+Additionally, we can see there there was a significant decline in employment numbers for manufacturing between approximately 2001 and 2004.
+Looking back at the total statweide employee compensation dataset, we can see that there was also a significant decline for this data around this same period.
+Construction, however, did not seem to be effected nearly as much.
+This decline may be attributed to a economic recession (slightly less sever than the one beginning in 2008) brought on by the September 11th terrorist attacks.
+For this period, it appears that the manufacturing field was greatly affected, while the construction industry was only slightly affected.

 Next, let us look at another dataset to see if there is any relation with its behavior compared to the two we just analyzed.
-Below is a table of datasets from data.iowa.gov, that are readily available in Chart Lab.
+Below is a table of datasets from data.iowa.gov that are readily available in Chart Lab.
+These dataset can be loaded in Chart Lab by replacing the entity name in the default portal (Iowa Seasonally Adjusted Non-Farm Employment by Month and Industry) with one from the table below.

 |Entity     |data.iowa.gov dataset     |
 |-----------|--------------------------|